PrachiAmin/Twitter_Postups/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Regarding the coding Details:

+The code consist of NodeJs in backend (Api's developed ) Used Model, View Controller coding standard to complete the requirements in the assessment.
+The naming convention used in the code is self explanatory of what the code inside each folder is doing.(easy to read coding standard)
+Used database to test the sample data.